Iris pseudata ‘Yarai’

 Iris pseudata 'Yarai' is a has tones of peach with royal-purple veining and a bright yellow signal.

 Iris pseudata ‘Yarai’ is an early bloomer with deliciously unique peach blends, deep royal-purple veining and a bright yellow signal.
 Tall and elegant, this species can grow in a number of mediums from standing water and rain gardens to normal gardening conditions.
 Prefers full sun for best performance.
-Pseudatas are a cross between Iris pseudocorus and Iris ensata.
+Pseudatas are a cross between Iris pseudacorus and Iris ensata.
 Can reach heights of 26-30 inches.
 Attracts hummingbirds and bees.
 Deer and rabbit resistant.

 Common Name: Yellow Flag